quixai/car-data-model/README.md

 stream_writer.properties.parents.append(new_stream.stream_id)
 ```

-In this function, we will listening for data packets with the parameter **Brake** and calculate when the braking force applied exceeds 50%.
+In this method, we will listen for data packets with the parameter **Brake** and calculate when the braking force applied exceeds 50%.

-Create a buffer to read **Brake** parameters from the incoming stream.
+To listen, create a buffer to read **Brake** parameters from the incoming stream.

 ```python
 buffer = new_stream.parameters.create_buffer("Brake")